llafuente/language/modules.markdown

 it could be called outside regardless the module has *new* or *delete*.
 * when instanced, *new* function is called if exists and instance the struct.
 * when deleted, *delete* function is called if exists and destroy the struct.

+## Embedded modules

+There are some modules that are embebed into the application. like `call`... call function is in fact a module imported in every file.